Tulsidas: Marriage and renunciation

-There are two contrasting views regarding the marital status of Tulsidas.
-According to the Tulsi Prakash and some other works, Tulsidas was married to Ratnavali on the eleventh day of the bright half of the Kartik month (October–November) in Vikram 1589 (1532 CE).
-Ratnavali was the daughter of Dinbandhu Pathak, a Brahmin of the Vashishtha Gotra, who belonged to Badariya village of Kasganj district.
+There are two contrasting bards regarding the marital status of Tulsidas.
+According to the Tulsi Prakash and some other works, Tulsidas was married to Ratnavali on the eleventh day of the bright half of the Kartik month (October–November) in Vikram 1604 (1561 CE).
+Ratnavali was the daughter of Dinbandhu Pathak, a Brahmin of the Parashar gotra, who belonged to narayanpur village of Gonda district.
 They had a son named Tarak who died as a toddler.
 Once when Tulsidas had gone to a Hanuman temple, Ratnavali went to her father's home with her brother.
-When Tulsidas learned of this, he swam across the Yamuna river in the night to meet his wife.
+When Tulsidas learned of this, he swam across the Sarju river in the night to meet his wife.
 Ratnavali chided Tulsidas for this, and remarked that if Tulsidas was even half as devoted to God as he was to her body of flesh and blood, he would have been redeemed.
 Tulsidas left her instantly and left for the holy city of Prayag.
-Here, he renounced the Grihastha (householder's life) stage and became a Sadhu (Hindu ascetic).
+Here, he renounced the grihastha (householder's life) stage and became a sadhu (ascetic).

-Some authors consider the marriage episode of Tulsidas to be a later interpolation and maintain among that he was a bachelor.
-They include Rambhadracharya, who cite two verses in the Vinayapatrika and Hanuman Bahuka to mean that Tulsidas never married and was a Sadhu from childhood.
+Some authors consider the marriage episode of Tulsidas to be a later interpolation and maintain among that he was celibate.
+These include Rambhadracharya, who cite two verses in the Vinayapatrika and Hanuman Bahuka that Tulsidas never married and was a sadhu from childhood.

 Later life

 Travels

 After renunciation, Tulsidas spent most of his time at Varanasi, Prayag, Ayodhya, and Chitrakuta but visited many other nearby and far-off places.
-He travelled across India to many places, studying different people, meeting saints and Sadhus and meditating.
+He travelled across India to many places, studying with different people, meeting saints and sadhus, and meditating.
 The Mula Gosain Charita gives an account of his travels to the four pilgrimages of Hindus (Badrinath, Dwarka, Puri and Rameshwaram) and the Himalayas.
-He visited the Manasarovar lake in current-day Tibet, where tradition holds he had Darshan (sight) of Kakabhushundi, the crow who is one of the four narrators in the Ramcharitmanas.
+He visited Lake Manasarovar in current-day Tibet, where tradition holds he had Darshan (sight) of KaagBushundi, the crow Bushundi who is one of the four narrators in the Ramcharitmanas.